 Smithsonian 'Museum on Main Street' Traveling Exhibitions

 Since 1994, Utah Humanities has partnered with the Smithsonian Institution's Traveling Exhibition Service to bring Museum on Main Street (MoMS) exhibitions to communities throughout Utah.
-Together with local partners, we have collaborated on 8 exhibitions, toured 41 communities, and reached more than 250,000 people in Utah with this programming.
+Together with local partners, we have collaborated on ten exhibition tours through more than 50 communities, and reached more than a million people in Utah with this programming.

 Smithsonian MoMS exhibitions are toured in Utah exclusively through Utah Humanities.
 As the tour coordinator, our goal for each statewide tour is to engage diverse audiences in meaningful ways, convey under-told stories, and help local hosts leverage the experience in ways that benefit their own organization over the long term.
 The MoMS program provides a catalyst for host communities to collect, celebrate, and showcase their unique local history and traditions within the national exhibition theme.
 Through this unique collaboration, host organizations regularly draw in new audiences, establish new partnerships, and find new ways to use the project to meet their own institutional and community goals.